 Please note: Souter Lighthouse is closed until further notice.
-The tearoom is currently open for take-away only.
+The tearoom continues to offer a take away service at the moment, and the toilets remain open.

 Visit Souter Lighthouse